Firmware-Forge/ESP8266-Updater/docs/sphinx/source/getting_started.rst

 "Firmware Forge", and download the library.
 All of the dependencies will be handled by platformio.
 You can also view the library in your browser `here <https://platformio.org/lib/show/6892/FirmwareForge-ESP8266-Updater/examples>`_.

+Getting Your Tokens
+^^^^^^^^^^^^^^^^^^^

+Before you can write your firmwware, you will need your device and user tokens.
+Your user token is specific to you, your device token is specific to each device you regsiter.
+To get your user token, go to your profile by clicking on your name from within Firmware Forge after you have logged in.

+To get your device token go to the devices tab and create a new device.
+Since you haven't uploaded any firmware before, you can ignore the firmware fields when creating your device.
+Just grab the token and we will come back to assign the firmware later.
+You will need to provide a MAC, a name, and a description for your device.

+Writing the Firmware
+^^^^^^^^^^^^^^^^^^^^

 Usage is straight forward, you will declare the updater outside of the setup and loop functions: